dmodel-ai/dmodel-ai.github.io/nulls/blog_post.md

 We wrote three variations of each of these tests, resulting in 15 tests total.
 Below, you can see the number of passing tests for each model.
+\AT{should we be plotting lpr? instead of raw pass rate? but log 15 is pretty small...}

 ![A bar graph showing how several sizes of model perform on the high-level nullability tests](images/hl_model_results.svg){#fig:hl_scale}

-In [@Fig:hl_scale], we can see the number of passing tests for each model.
-We can see that, generally speaking, models get better with scale.
+In [@Fig:hl_scale], we can see the number of passing tests for each model. \todo{want to say: "We can see that, generally speaking, models get better with scale.
-Model performance on these tests is approximately logarithmic in model size: models of 2.8 billion parameters can pass about half the tests, but it takes more than 405
+Model performance on these tests is approximately logarithmic in model size: models of 2.8 billion parameters can pass about half the tests, but it takes more than 405 billion parameters to pass all of the tests.
+This matches previous post- and pre-training evaluations of the capabilities of large language models, indicating that these tests are well distributed." but can't compare pythia params to llama 3 params }
-\todo{can't say it like this. can't directly compare parameter counts between generations/architectures}
-billion parameters to pass all of the tests.
-This matches previous post- and pre-training evaluations of the capabilities of large language models\AS{cite, Kaplan et al, Chincilla AT:those cites are for loss, not evals!}, indicating that
-\AT{should we be plotting lpr? instead of raw pass rate? but log 15 is pretty small...}
-these tests are well distributed.

-![A bar graph showing how the Pythia models perform in mypy vs mypy++](images/hl_mypy_vs_grep_models.svg){#fig:hl_mypy}
+![A bar plot showing how the Pythia models perform in mypy vs mypy++](images/hl_mypy_vs_grep_models.svg){#fig:hl_mypy}

 \todo{let's merge these figures}